 Our History: The Honor Hike Foundation came into existence in 2018, born from the vision of a small group of Active and Reserve Law Enforcement Officers.
 These dedicated individuals shared a common goal: to pay tribute to fallen Law Enforcement Officers from all corners of the United States.
 In a heartfelt gesture of honor, dedication, and solidarity among Law Enforcement Officers, our founders conceptualized a mobile memorial.

-On May 2nd 2019, members of the Honor Hike Foundation took to the southern starting point of the Appalachian Trail in Georgia.
-Carrying nothing but the gear they needed to survive, a Thin Blue Line American flag, and 158 Honor Tags bearing the names of each fallen Officer from 2018, they headed North 158 miles.
-They ended the 158 mile memorial near Bryson City, NC closing out their first annual memorial Honor Hike.
-With the success of the Honor Hike, the founders formed a non-profit organization to assist the families of fallen Law Enforcement Officers.
+On May 2nd, 2019, members of the Honor Hike Foundation embarked on a journey from the southern starting point of the Appalachian Trail in Georgia.
+Carrying only the essential gear for survival, a Thin Blue Line American flag, and 158 Honor Tags bearing the names of each fallen Officer from 2018, they began a solemn 158-mile trek heading North.
+This remarkable memorial hike concluded near Bryson City, NC, marking the successful culmination of our first annual Fallen Honor Hike.
+In the wake of this achievement, the founders formalized our status as a nonprofit organization, with a broader aim to raise awareness and provide assistance to the families of fallen Law Enforcement Officers.